Florida Wrongful Death Lawyer

 Millions of Dollars Recovered for Clients - Call Today

 When the negligence or wrongdoing of another causes injuries resulting in a death, the victim’s family has the ability to bring a wrongful death claim.
 Each state has its own wrongful death statutes that allow for grieving family members to recover financial compensation.
-Many states, including Florida, provide that the negligent party or insurance company pay monetary damages to the victim’s family
+Many states, including Florida, provide that the negligent party or insurance company pay monetary damages to the victim’s family.
+The law specifically states,

 - The victim's wages